 When the Old Testament (Hebrew) was translated into Greek, Yahweh / Adonai was translated as Kyrios.
 Paul and the other New Testament writers applied this same word to Jesus.

-Read to the Group: In Exodus, God reveals Himself as I AM to Israel and all the nations who are watching.
+In Exodus, God reveals Himself as I AM to Israel and all the nations who are watching.
 In John 8, Jesus is questioned by the Pharisees about who He really is.

 John 8:52-58 (NIV)